zion1004/dwm/README.md

 + zoomswap

 ## Note
 Each patch is in its own branch.
-The branch called custom has everything merged. \
+The branch called custom has (mostly everything/patches I want) merged. \
 \
 While the patches are applied, no configuration has beed done other than what the patches have changed in the config.def.h. \
 \